 Yesterday’s outing through Arequipa and surrounding areas was satisfying and fun, but as the day progressed it was misty and not a good day for photos.
-The group was mostly Peruvian with a few tourists from NYC and California.
-Different people commented on how difficult and expensive it is to visit nearby Cusco these days.
-Many bypass it for Arequipa.
-Luckily I visited Cusco and Machu Picchu years ago before Peru implemented complicated tourist restrictions.
+Mostly Peruvian, the group included a few tourists from NYC and California.
+Some commented on how difficult it is to visit nearby Cusco these days.
+Many bypass it and visit Arequipa instead.
+Luckily I traveled to Cusco and Machu Picchu years ago before more complicated tourist restrictions were implemented.

 We did some walking and stopped many times during the tour.
 A few of the most interesting sights are described below.

 The Mirador and Plaza of Yanahuara near my hotel was built in the nineteenth century and has a series of gorgeous sillar arches.
 I never tire of walking by the stone pillars.
 On Valentine’s Day there was a celebration in the adjacent park with wonderful music.

 Iglesia de San Miguel Arcángel is an interesting old church in the suburb of Cayma.
 It dates back to 1730.

 Fabrica Incalpaca produces exquisite luxury alpaca products.
 They have four different types of live domesticated alpacas grazing outside the textile shop.
 Depending on the animal, the wool fiber differs in quality.
 Beautiful high-quality waterproof alpaca is very expensive.
 There are four types of alpaca fur – huacaya, suri, chaccu, and vicuna.

 Mirador De Carmen Alto is a scenic observation point outside Arequipa.
 Sadly the hazy day was not good for capturing photos.
 They had a small shop where you could buy coca and Maca products.
 Maca is a native plant and also known as “Peruvian ginseng”.
 It’s a natural protein rich in vitamins and minerals.
 Products made from coca leaves help prevent altitude sickness.